-Synectic has been working extensively for years developing optimal techniques to manufacture products across numerous industries using Nitinol.
-Having the ability to work in house with Nitinol allows us to rapidly prove out concepts and iterate to working prototypes in short order.
+Synectic, a product development company, has been working extensively for years developing optimal techniques to manufacture products across numerous industries using Nitinol.
+Having the ability to work in house with Nitinol allows us to rapidly prove out concepts and iterate working prototypes in short order.
 Many times, we get asked by customers what Nitinol is and how it can be used to improve their product.
 We've broken down these common questions into an easy to follow guide covering everything you need to know about this amazing metal alloy.

 1. What is Nitinol?